 When to Apply to North Central College – Freshman and Transfer Students

 North Central College accepts applications from incoming freshmen throughout the year and has a rolling admissions policy, allowing us to continually review applications, though we encourage students to apply in the fall of their senior year of high school.
 Our college admissions team starts reviewing applications the first week of October, and we’ll continue to review applications until the summer or until the class is full.
-Once we’ve received your complete file for admission and an official transcript, you’ll hear from our office of admissions within two to three weeks.
+Once we’ve received your complete file for admission and an official high school transcript, you’ll hear from our admissions office within two to three weeks.

 Interested in scheduling a campus visit?
 Go to northcentralcollege.edu/visit.